edmundhung/conform/packages/conform-react/README.md

 ### useInputEvent

-It returns a ref object and a set of helpers that dispatch corresponding dom event.
+It returns a set of helpers that dispatch corresponding dom event.

 ```tsx
 import { useForm, useInputEvent } from '@conform-to/react';